WhatsApp/erlfmt/doc/FormattingDecisionComments.md

     ).
 ```

-Option 2: Do we move the violating comment above the line?
+### Option 2: Do we move the violating comment above the line?

+This would require extending the underlying formatting algebra with a new operator,
+which is a relatively complex task.

 ```erlang
 f() ->